Below the flyer is a draft news release, "Fort Worth will be the musical capital of the world...," showing the proposed competition events schedule.

 |Part of the organizing effort was determining how the new Cliburn organization would present itself to the public.
-1961 correspondence shows an array of letterheads representing the organizations involved in launching the competition.|
+1961 correspondence shows an array of letterheads representing the groups involved in launching the competition.|

 |Unlike many piano competitions at the time, all phases of the first Van Cliburn Competition were open to the audience.
-Also present from the beginning was the practice of inviting distinguished official observers.|
+Also incorporated from the beginning was the practice of inviting distinguished official observers.|

 More detailed contestant information was presented in an insert for the competition program.